-The Auditors of the Company have not reported any instances of fraud committed againstthe Company by its officers or employees as specified under section 143(12) of the Act.
+The Auditors of the Company have not reported any instances of fraud committed againstthe Company by its officers or employees as specified under Section 143(12) of the Act.

-7. Business Responsibility Reporting:
+7. Business Responsibility Reporting

-Annual Report (refer pages 108 to 117) describing initiatives taken by the Company from an environmental social and governance perspective.
+Annual Report (refer pages 124 to 133) describing initiatives taken by the Company froman environmental social and governance perspective.
 The activities carried out by theCompany as a part of its CSR initiatives during

-Your Directors take this opportunity to thank the customers vendors academicinstitutions Financial Institutions Regulatory authorities and stock exchanges and allthe various stakeholders for their continued co-operation and support to the Company.
+Your Directors take this opportunity to thank the customers vendors academicinstitutions Financial Institutions Regulatory authorities and Stock Exchanges and allthe various stakeholders for their continued co-operation and support to the Company.
 YourDirectors also acknowledge the support and co-operation from the Government of India andthe Governments of various countries the concerned

 | ||For and on behalf of the Board |

 |CEO & Managing Director ||Vice Chairman |